Getting Started

 - Create a directory named

-in your home directory by executing:mkdir -p $HOME/jaxon
+jaxonin your home directory by executing:mkdir -p $HOME/jaxon

 - Transfer the

-file into the newly created$HOME/jaxon
+jaxon_platform_$version.zipfile into the newly created$HOME/jaxondirectory.

 -